1austrartsua1/projSplitFit/docs/install.rst

 Each test file has a boolean variable at the top called ``getNewOptVals``.
 If this is set to True, new optimization problems will be created and the optimal values cached.

+The optimal values are cached in the /tests/results directory.